emohamedd/cub3D/README.md

 This project covers various fundamental concepts of computer graphics and game development, such as raycasting, texture mapping, and player controls.
 By completing Cub3D, you will gain a solid understanding of how graphics engines work and develop strong programming skills in C.

 ---

+## <span style="color:blue">Parsing</span>
+The first part of the project involves parsing the map file that contains information about the game's configuration, such as the map layout, textures, and colors.
+The parsing process involves reading the map file, validating its contents, and storing the information in a data structure that can be used by the game engine.

 ## Getting Started